 Summary: Those who call themselves, "conservative", profess to hate collectives, but they love collectivism when necessary to support their economic interests and ideology.
-Examples: "support the troops" and corporations.
+Examples: "support the troops", corporations, and "cost-benefit" analysis.

 This letter was published (edited) 3/27/13 in the Colorado Springs Independent under the heading,